jmw-phys/iNORG/README.md

     realized: find_full_double_occupancy still has PROBLEMS.
     next do : testing for the Green function.
     thinking: why would I always found the wrong in the first point?

+Version: v1.2.10 @ 2023.10.31
+    realized: read and save the nature transform matrix. next do : try to connect with the eDMFT soft.
+    thinking: how to add the matrix calculation.